Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/setup.md

 ## Objective

 This document explains the **Networking Architecture with Terraform** project.
-The goal is to show how to build a secure and organized cloud network on AWS using Terraform.
+The goal is to show how to build a secure and organised cloud network on AWS using Terraform.
 Through this project, you’ll get hands-on experience with key cloud networking concepts and Infrastructure as Code (IaC).
 It’s designed to help you learn how to set up isolated networks, manage secure access, and automate infrastructure in a way that’s easy to repeat and manage.

 ## Prerequisites